waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - FLOOR_HOP_DOWN_LEDGE: A one-way tile that allows jumping over a ledge downwards.
 - FLOOR_HOP_DOWN_OR_RIGHT_LEDGE: A one-way tile that allows jumping over a ledge either down or to the right.
 - FLOOR_HOP_DOWN_OR_LEFT_LEDGE: A one-way tile that allows jumping over a ledge either down or to the left.
 - HEADBUTT_TREE: An impassable wall.
-Confirmed by attempting to walk into it.
 - CUT_TREE: An impassable wall.
-Requires the HM Cut to pass.
-(Assumption)
+(Requires HM Cut - Assumption)
-- COUNTER: An impassable barrier, similar to a WALL.
+- COUNTER: An impassable barrier.
-- DOOR: A warp tile that typically leads into or out of a building.
+- DOOR: A warp tile.
-- WATER: An impassable tile without the HM Surf.
-(Confirmed)
+- WATER: An impassable tile without HM Surf.
-- MART_SHELF: An impassable barrier, similar to a WALL.
+- MART_SHELF: An impassable barrier.
-- BUOY: An impassable tile found in water.
-(Assumption)
+- BUOY: An impassable tile in water.
 - TOWN_MAP: Impassable object.
 - WINDOW: Impassable object.
 - BOOKSHELF: Impassable object.
 - TV: Impassable object.
 - RADIO: Impassable object.
-- WARP_CARPET_DOWN: A warp tile that typically leads out of a building or to a lower floor.
+- WARP_CARPET_DOWN: A warp tile.

-## NPCs and Interactions
-- Youngster on Route 29 (27, 17) gives advice about keeping weak Pokémon out of the grass.

-## Obstacles and Solutions
-- Route 29 has many ledges that create one-way paths, requiring careful navigation to explore fully.

-## Tracking Progress and Corrections
-### Current Plan
+## Critical Issues & Current Plan
-- **Objective:** Return the MYSTERY EGG to Professor Elm.
-- **Strategy:**
-    1. Travel from Cherrygrove City back to New Bark Town via Route 29.
-    2. Go to Elm's Lab.

-### Tool Reliability & Navigational Errors
-- My pathfinder tools (`find_path`, `pathfinder_pro`) were buggy and unreliable.
-They failed on long paths, led me into walls, and did not account for NPCs.
-I have deleted them and need to build a new, robust tool.
-- My manual pathing has also been unreliable.
-I've made several mistakes, such as trying to walk into a wall at (5, 10) in New Bark Town.
-Must be more careful and double-check paths.

-## My Commitments
-- **Immediate Data Management:** I will mark all warps, items, and NPCs the moment I interact with them.
-I will update the World Knowledge Graph immediately upon changing maps.
-- **Agent Brainstorming:** I should consider creating agents for strategic planning (e.g., team composition) and information recall (e.g., NPC dialogue summaries).
-### Player's Neighbor's House Warp Failure
+### Immobilized at (3, 1) in Player's Neighbor's House
-- I have failed to exit the house 6 times.
-My hypotheses about how the warp at (2, 7)/(3, 7) works have all been incorrect:
- 1. Stepping on the tile.
- 2. Pressing 'A' on the tile.
- 3. Stepping down onto the right side.
- 4. Stepping down onto the left side.
- 5. Stepping left onto the tile.
- 6. Stepping right onto the tile.
-- New Strategy: The system notes insist I am not trapped.
-I will now systematically test every wall tile for a hidden exit, starting with the west wall.

-## Critical Anomalies & Bugs
-- **Visual/State Desync:** The screen is displaying `SILVER CAVE` / `ROUTE 46` visuals while the game state reports I am in `PlayersNeighborsHouse`.
-This is a major hallucination; I must trust the game state data over the visuals.
-- **Immobilized at (3, 1):** I am completely stuck at (3, 1) in `PlayersNeighborsHouse`.
-All movement attempts (Up, Down, Left, Right) are blocked, even onto adjacent `FLOOR` tiles.
-This suggests a hidden movement mechanic or a temporary soft-lock caused by the desync.
+- **Problem:** I am completely stuck at (3, 1).
+All movement attempts (Up, Down, Left, Right) have been blocked for multiple turns, even onto adjacent `FLOOR` tiles.
+This is accompanied by a major visual/state desync (screen shows Route 46, game state is Player's Neighbor's House).

-### Tile Traversal and Movement Rules (Corrections)
-- **FLOOR:** A standard traversable tile. **Correction:** This tile is NOT always traversable.
-I have been blocked from moving from `FLOOR` to `FLOOR` at (3, 1) in `PlayersNeighborsHouse`.
+- **Hypothesis:** The game is in a soft-locked state.
+Standard movement is impossible.
+- **Failed Attempts:**
+    1. Moving Up, Down, Left, or Right.
+    2. Following the 'maze-solving' hint (walking into wall, turning right were both blocked).
+    3. Using 'Start' and 'Select' buttons (no effect).
+- **New Strategy:** Since movement is impossible, I must try other inputs.
+My next action will be to press 'A' to attempt to interact with the `TOWN_MAP` object directly in front of me.
+If that fails, I will systematically try interacting with every adjacent tile.